 - While an estimated 4.9% of 12th-graders abused tranquilizers in 2016, Xanax was more subject to abuse than Valium.6

 Diazepam is a long-acting benzodiazepine so withdrawal can be prolonged, increasing the risk of relapse.
 At The Right Step, clients undergo detox supervised by medical professionals around the clock, an essential first step in recovery due to the dangers of sudden withdrawal.
 Gradual tapering of the drug is the preferred detox method to mitigate the worst symptoms and help reduce the chance of a client relapsing.
-During drug rehab, cognitive behavioral therapy and other forms of therapy focus on modifying thoughts, expectations and behaviors to help prevent relapse.
+During inpatient drug rehab or an intensive outpatient program, cognitive behavioral therapy and other forms of therapy focus on modifying thoughts, expectations and behaviors to help prevent relapse.
 Clients also work on building multifaceted coping mechanisms to deal with various life stressors.

 - Valium History and Statistics.
 Drug Abuse website. http://drugabuse.com/library/valium-history-and-statistics/ Accessed February 22, 2017.

 - RX List website. http://www.rxlist.com/valium-drug.htm Accessed February 22, 2017.